-What can cause the following error when trying to launch Kofax Capture modules on a workstation?
+Receiving this error when trying to launch Kofax Capture modules on a workstation

 KdoLib: Network I/O error.: A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: SQL Network Interfaces, error: 26 - Error Locating Server/Instance Specified) (-1).

 The reason that we receive this error message is that the client stack could not receive the SSRP response UDP packet from SQL Browser.

 Once you have performed the steps, you should not see this error message anymore.
 You may still fail to connect to SQL Server, but the error message should be different, with a different issue.

 Every time a client makes a connection to the SQL Server named instance, we will send a SSRP UDP packet to the server machine UDP port 1434.
 We need this step to determine configuration information of the SQL instance, e.g., protocols enabled, TCP port, pipe name, etc. Without this information, the client doesn't know how to connect to the server and it fails with this specific error message.